-This article is about the importance of knowing as much about your website as possible from an user perspective and putting that information to work.
+This article is about the importance of knowing as much about your website as possible from a user perspective and putting that information to work.
 There are lots of SEO (that’s search engine optimization) experts and articles.
 I am not an expert and this article isn’t about SEO – well not really.
 I promise not to use any jargon without explaining what I am talking about.

 When I lead social media for nonprofit workshops I always start by talking about how your website is your base and you have to start there and get your website in order before you develop a strong social media presence.
-The reason for this is that much of what you want to do with social media is drive people to your website where they can learn more about you and upcoming events, sign up for your newsletter and, of course, donate.
+The reason for this is that much of what you want to do with social media is driving people to your website where they can learn more about you and upcoming events, sign up for your newsletter, and, of course, donate.

 But how do people find you on the web?
 Do you know?
 You should know.
 It is easy enough to find out.
 Check the analytics for your website.
 The what?
 Yes, your website almost certainly has analytics but if your webmaster is the only one who knows about it it doesn’t do any good.
 Most platforms that websites are built on have statistics reporting built in.
 These statistics about your users are called analytics.
 You can also use my favorite, Google Analytics.
-Google analytics can very easily be added to your website by adding a simple script – and it is free.
+Google Analytics can very easily be added to your website by adding a simple script – and it is free.
 Your webmaster can do this in less than five minutes.
 Analytics programs tell you all sorts of useful information such as:

--Cities, states and countries your visitors come from
+-Cities, states, and countries your visitors come from

 -Referring sites – Other websites that have a link to your website and someone clicked on that link

 -Search words/phrases that people typed in and your website came up in search and they visited the site